scott-griffiths/bitstring/trunk/README.txt

      python test_bitstring.py

-The unit tests for version 1.1 should all pass for Python 2.6, 3.0 and 3.1.
+The unit tests should all pass for Python 2.6, 3.0 and 3.1.

 ----